 Should you ditch the old fashioned metal keys and electronic code-based entry systems for smart locks?

-The success of Airbnb and similar services has made it easier than ever to travel.
+The success of airbnb and similar services has made it easier than ever to travel.
 Turning your property into a guesthouse brings certain responsibilities as a host, however, namely how guests gain access to your house.
 Where you once would have had the tedious duty of greeting every guest at the front door and giving them a tour before finally handing over the keys, you can skip all of that now.
 By installing a smart lock system, you can control who is authorised to access your house remotely, saving you time and money in the long run.
-Products like Ring video doorbell for your smartphone also let you monitor your home.
+Products like the Ring Video Doorbell for your smartphone also let you monitor your home.

 What makes smart locks better than electronic locks?